MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Protect application secrets**.
 You often need to handle sensitive information like API keys, or authentication tokens.
 Instead of hardcoding these secrets directly into your application code or configuration files, you can use Key Vault references in app settings.
 When the application starts, App Service automatically retrieves the secret values from Key Vault using the app's managed identity.
 >
 > - **Enable resource logs for our application**.
 By doing so, you can create comprehensive activity trails that provide valuable during investigations following security incidents.
+>
+> - **Enforce configurations through Azure policies**.
+For more information, see [Azure Policies](#azure-policies).

 ##### Recommendations